Virgil von Graben: Heritage

 Since all of Virgil's sons were from his not legally binding marriage to Dorothea von Arnold (née Herbst von Herbstenburg) none of them could claim his inheritance.
 His brothers Heinrich, Cosmas, Wolfgang and Wolf Andrä von Graben also had no heirs.
 So Sommeregg, along with smaller estates, came to Rosina von Graben von Rain, the daughter of his older brother Ernst von Graben.

+Castle Graben

+Virgil von Graben is listed by Valvasor in his work The honor of the Hertzogthums Crain 1499 as the owner of the lordship and castle Graben, the ancestral seat of his family (named 1170), located near Rudolfswerth (today: Novo mesto) in Carniola.
+This was originally owned by the Carniolan family line, but was first mentioned in 1330 as the property of Ulrich II von Graben of the Kornberg line, from which Virgil descended via his father Andreas von Graben zu Sommeregg, who was born at Schloss Kornberg.
+After him, the Von Graben family estate seems to have fallen back to the Kornberg line, since Valvasor in 1520 lists the brothers Andree, Wilhelm and Wolfgang von Graben from the same line.

 Coat of arms

 Originally, the family of Virgils father Andreas von Graben of Kornberg carried the coat of arms with the shovel (silver shovel on red), but adopted the oblique beam coat of arms (red, split by blue and silver) in Ortenburg services.

 Career

 Around 1461, Virgil and his father Andreas von Graben were taken prisoner by the Counts of Gorizia.
 They had to swear feud, and Virgil then probably entered the service of the Counts of Gorizia.
 In addition to his fiefs of the Archdiocese of Salzburg in Upper Carinthia and East Tyrol, he appeared as a captain (governeur) of the County of Gorizia from 1474/75.

 In 1463 Virgil von Graben inherited the Sommeregg estate from his father Andreas von Graben.

 Virgil von Graben was a feudal man in the service of the Archbishop of Salzburg and was his caretaker resp.
 Burgrave at Lengberg Castle in East Tyrol.
 With his appointment, the heyday of Lengberg began.
 In the years 1480-85 he had the former "veste Lengenberch" converted into a representative Gothic castle at his own expense.

 In 1487 Sommeregg was conquered by Hungarian troops led by Matthias Corvinus, who were fighting the German-Roman Emperor Frederick III stood, conquered and destroyed.
 The reconstruction, which was initiated by Virgil von Graben after the withdrawal of the foreign army, gave the castle its typical irregular shape.
 From the end of the 15th century until his death in 1507, Virgil von Graben was the burgrave of Gorizia and lord of Heinfels in the Puster Valley.